AndrewT009/Lux/README.md

 # Lux

 Lux provides a beacon of light in your darkest of moments.
-Can interact with Luxusing slack.
+Can interact with Lux using slack.